 Hands down the most British way to get on with things is to make tea, so while you’re at it give your mug a mug, so to speak.
 Fresh Black Tea Overnight Firming Mask, £77, harnesses the power of antioxidant black tea ferment and black tea extract to combat the ravages of the day, while hyaluronic acid binds moisture to the skin and creates an ‘8 hours kip’ kind of plumpness.
 Smooth it on as things get started and wash your face as normal once the victor is announced come dawn.
 Another pot of English Breakfast would probably also be a good move at this point.

-This isn’t your average weekday evening, that’s for sure, although given the amount that we’ve been polled of late (Northern Irelanders have been to the polls four times over the past 13 months), some may argue otherwise.
 Get set for a night in front of a screen, be it a phone, laptop, tablet or TV, and with that in mind, a prolonged period of exposure to supposedly age-accelerating ‘blue light’.
 The same light that plays havoc with our sleep patterns, known as high energy visible light (HEV), is thought to be implicated in the damage of epidermal and dermal tissues, leading to pigmentation and premature ageing.
 Not all skincare experts are in agreement as to the apparent harmful impact of HEV light (although increased pigmentation looks to be the most likely side-effect) but if you’re worried you could try slathering your visage in a HEV light-shielding potion such as Dr Sebagh Supreme Day Cream, £145.
 Not a small price to pay for peace of mind I know, but an insurance policy of sorts for the tech addicted.

 Eye of the storm